Bert Church High School

-Bert Church High School is a high school in Airdrie, Alberta, Canada with approximately 1100 students in enrollment.
-The school is under the administration of Rocky View School Division.
-Bert Church High School is named after Bert Church, the son of an early Alberta settler, and a member of the rural school board of Calgary.
+Bert Church High School is a high school in Airdrie, Alberta, Canada with approximately 1400 students in enrollment.
+The school is under the administration of Rocky View Schools.
+Bert Church High School is named after Bert Church, the son of an early Albertan settler, and a member of the rural school board of Calgary.

 History

 Bert Church High School opened in 1983, becoming Airdrie's only high school.
 The school replaced George McDougall High School, which became a Junior High School.
 This arrangement lasted for four years, after which George McDougall reverted back to a high school to alleviate demand from Bert Church.
 Bert Church High School's namesake is Bert Church, who died in 1984.
 He was the son of one of Alberta's earliest settlers, W.J.
 Church, who arrived in 1890.
 Bert was a member of the rural school board of Calgary.

 Programs, courses, and clubs

 The school offers an assortment of clubs and courses for students to choose from.
 Musical programs at Bert Church include: concert choir, junior and senior concert band, as well as senior jazz band, which have performed for former Alberta Premier, Alison Redford.
 Bert Church also is noted for its drama, performing arts and technical theater courses, which put on winter and spring productions.